 Just east of the Florida state line at the St. Marys River, Moniac is a an isolated community in deepest South Georgia.
 What they lack in population, they make up for with this friendly store, which doubles as a restaurant.
 Since I’d already had lunch in Yulee, I bought some Mexican 7-Up (made with real sugar) in glass bottles.
 They had several brands in glass bottles.

 Turpentine Commissary, Toledo

 Joe Hopkins writes that this the was commissary for the turpentine operations at Toledo.
 I would go there on Saturday mornings when I was a kid with my great uncle to pay off the turpentine employees.
 The store housed basic staples and dry goods for the workers living at the Toledo settlement and the business records of the company.
 The dirt road on the porch side of the commissary was the original road running from Folkston to St.George.

 The Cherokee of Georgia are descendants of the Cherokee who avoided being rounded up by the government during the forced migration known as the Trail of Tears in the 1830s and are therefore recognized by the state as a tribe but not by the federal government.
 Their ancestors were able to survive through assimilation.

 They host Pow Wows here at least twice a year.

 Georgia’s southernmost town, St. George, is located within the “Georgia Bend” of the St. Marys River.
 This historic postcard, mailed from St. George, illustrates a picnic held along the river in February 1909.
-I have no idea what occasion warranted such a photograph.
 It must have been a really mild winter, though, as a few of the boys are standing in the river.